Management of Tropical Storms (AQA GCSE Geography): Revision Note

 Have windows covered either with metal shutters or wooden planks

-Protection can be expensive to put in place, but will save money in the long-term as there is less need for rebuilding
+Protection can be expensive to put in place but will save money in the long term, as there is less need for rebuilding

 Examiner Tips and Tricks

-Do not get confused with planning to reduce the damaging effects of tropical storm with predicting and monitoring the progress/path of the storm.
+Do not get confused with planning to reduce the damaging effects of a tropical storm with predicting and monitoring the progress/path of the storm.

-You've read 0 of your 10 free revision notes
+You've read 0 of your 5 free revision notes this week

 Unlock more, it's free!